Sai-Ashish/Attention_guided_weight_mixup_BLO/README.md

 ```
 ### Code file description

-bert_modeling.py contains the code for the BERT model backbone with alpha parameters
+bert_modeling.py - BERT modeling with alpha parameters in the resultant weight node estimation

-blo.py is the implementation of the weights mixup using alpha parameters
+blo.py - implementation of the weights mixup using alpha parameters

-run_glue_mlo.py is the main code to run
+run_glue_mlo.py - the main code to run

-multi_lanuch_script.py is the script to run multiple experiments using multiprocessing.
+multi_lanuch_script.py - the script to run multiple experiments using multiprocessing.